Translation invariant pure state and its split property: Introduction

+\vsp We end this paper with a brief application of our results to antiffero-magnet Heisenberg models which includes prime examples such as $H_{XY}$ and $H_{XXX}$ models.

 \vsp The paper is organized as follows.
-In section 2 we study Popescu systems associated with a translation invariant state on Cuntz algebra $\clo_d$ and review `commutant lifting theorem' investigated in [BJKW].
+In section 2 we study Popescu's dilationassociated with a translation invariant state on Cuntz algebra $\clo_d$ and review `commutant lifting theorem' investigated in [BJKW].
 The proof presented here remove the murky part of the proof of Theorem 5.1 in [BJKW].
-In section 3 we explore both the notion of Kolmogorov's shift and intimate relation with Mackey's imprimitivity systems to explore a duality argument introduced in [BJKW].
-We find a useful necessary and sufficient condition in terms of support projection of Cuntz's state for a translation invariant factor state $\omega$ on $\cla$ to be pure.
-The criteria on support projection is crucial to prove our main mathematical result Theorem 3.5 and its application Proposition 3.9.
-Proof of Theorem 1.3 appeared in Theorem 3.10 and Theorem 4.4.
-The criteria also find its non-trivial application towards an elegant criteria for phase transition in ground states [Mo3] for some prime Hamiltonian such as half-odd integer $XXX$ anti-ferromagnetic Heisenberg model in one dimensional lattice quantum spin chain.
-However we defer the application and refer the interested reader to drafts [Mo3] where we deal with a general theory motivated by results [AL],[AKLT] towards Haldane's conjecture on ground states of anti-ferromagnets.
-Appendix includes central results used here from non-commutative probability theory.
+In section 3 we explore both the notion of Kolmogorov's shift and it's intimate relation with Mackey's imprimitivity system to explore a duality argument introduced in [BJKW].
+We find a useful necessary and sufficient condition (Theorem 1.1 (a) ) in terms of support projection of Cuntz's state for a translation invariant factor state $\omega$ on $\clb$ to be pure.
+The criteria on support projection is crucial to prove our main mathematical result Theorem 3.6.

-\vsp \NI {\bf Acknowledgments:} This paper has grown over the years starting with initial work in the middle of 2005.
-The author gratefully acknowledge discussion with Ola Bratteli and Palle E. T. Jorgensen for inspiring participation in sharing the intricacy of the present problem.
-Finally the author is indepted to Prof. Taku Matsui for pointing out a fatel error in an earlier draft of the present problem where the auther made an attempt to prove Haag duality.
+\vsp Section 4 studies discrete symmetry and section 5 gives the proof of the statement (a) of Theorem 1.4.
+Section 6 studies continuous symmetry and gives proof of the statement (b) of Theorem 1.4 and also proof of Theorem 1.5.

+\begin{rem} The paper tittled ``On Haag Duality for Pure States of Quantum Spin Chain'' by authors: M. Keyl, Taku Matsui, D. Schlingemann, R. F. Werner, Rev. Math.
+Phys.
+20:707-724,2008 has an incomplete proof for Haag duality property as Lemma 4.3 in that paper has a faulty argument. \end{rem}

-\newsection{ States on $\clo_d$ and the commutant lifting theorem }
+\section{States on $\clo_d$ and the commutant lifting theorem}